jfelipearaujo/GoLangVersionManager/README.md

 How to use:

-First of all you should download the correct version for your windows, see release page.
+First of all you should download the correct version for your windows, see the [release](https://github.com/jfelipearaujo/GoLangVersionManager/releases) page.

 After that, you should add the installation path (C:\ProgramData\Go Lang Version Manager) to your PATH environment variable.